Xinyi-Cynthia-Shen/Home-Credit-Default-Risk/README.md

-# 🏦 MMF2030 Machine Learning for Finance: Home Credit Default Risk Project
+# 🏦 Home Credit Default Risk Project - Prioe Kaggle Competition

 ## 📚 Overview

-This repository contains the full project for the **Home Credit Default Risk** case study, completed for the **MMF2030 Machine Learning for Finance** course at the University of Toronto.
+This repository contains the full project for the **Home Credit Default Risk** case study, completed for the **Machine Learning for Finance** course at the University of Toronto.
 The goal of this project is to predict the likelihood of a client defaulting on a loan using advanced machine learning techniques.

 The project explores various stages of the data science pipeline—from data preprocessing and feature engineering to model building and business analysis—with a strong focus on practical applications in credit risk management.